 Biocidal products are all pesticides that are not plant protection products.
 Examples of biocidal products are wood preservatives, repellents, rodenticides, and antifouling paint for boats.

-A biological pesticide can be either a plant protection product or a biocidal product.
+Both plant protection products and biocidal products can be biological pesticides.
 Biological control often includes combating the pest by using the organisms' natural enemies.
-Natural enemies can be microorganisms such as bacteria, viruses and fungi, or macroorganisms such as nematodes, insects or arachnids.
+Natural enemies can be micro-organisms such as bacteria, viruses and fungi, or macro-organisms such as nematodes, insects or arachnids.